-David Adams is leader of the Orchestra of Welsh National Opera and tutor in violin at the Royal Welsh College of Music & Drama.
+David Adams is the leader of WNO Orchestra and tutor in violin at the Royal Welsh College of Music & Drama.
 Having previously performed with the London Bridge Trio as guest violist, David was invited to join the trio as their new violinist in 2017.
 Passionate about chamber music David has been a member of the Raphael Ensemble and Ovid Ensemble is now delighted to be exploring the extraordinary piano trio repertoire with two such wonderful, distinguished musicians, Kate Gould and Daniel Tong.

 With regular guest appearances, recordings and broadcasts on both violin

 and viola with the Nash Ensemble, Endellion String Quartet, Gould Piano Trio

 and Hebrides Ensemble, he has recently recorded the complete Brahms Piano

 Quartets with the Gould Piano Trio.
 He regularly attends the International

 Musicians Seminar at Prussia Cove.
 This year also includes performances at the